Shrikavya23/Detection-of-DDoS-Attack/README.md

 2. LSTM Model Development:
 Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) architecturethat is designed to overcome the limitations of traditional RNNs in learning and retaining longterm dependencies in sequential data.

+3. Model Training:
+Training Dataset and Evaluation:
+The training process is not just a computational task, it's a dynamic journey where the model learns to discern patterns, adapt to complexities, and generalize from the provided data.
+Hyperparameter Tuning and Optimization: It involves a delicate dance between computational efficiency and model performance and refining the model's internal representations.

+ 4. Model Evaluation:
+Testing and Metrics:Testing the model on an unseen data and metrics chosen for evaluation – accuracy, precision, recall, and F1-score.
+Overfitting check:To check for overfitting, compare performance on training and validation sets, use cross-validation, and plot learning curves.